ale94mleon/moldrug/docs/source/moldrug_dahsboard.rst

 Running info
 ------------
-On this tab you can find valuable information about the convergency of MolDrug.
+On this tab you can find valuable information about the convergency of moldrug.
 It is customizable based on:
 ``Choose properties`` and ``Every how many generations`` bottoms.
 |08|